 Most new international students are covered by iMED for their first three months in BC, designed to coincide with the waiting period for MSP.

 How much does it cost?

-Effective January 1, 2016: MSP costs $75 per month for one person, $136.00 per month for a family of two, and $144 per month for a family of three or more.
+Effective January 1, 2018: MSP costs $37.50 per month for one person, $75.00 per month for a family of two adults.
 Please note, the price is subject to change.
 Check the MSP website for the most up to date prices.

 What does it cover?

 |MSP covers:||MSP does not cover:|

 How to apply for MSP

 |When to apply:||Immediately after arriving in British Columbia|